Why is Your Taste in Wine as Individual as Your Fingerprint? Jordan Salcito Shares the Story

 Natalie MacLean 00:25:54 What fun!

 Jordan Salcito 00:27:47 So there were three tables at any given service.
 Practical.
-There’s this sort of mystery table where you correct a wine list and you know, they have like the wrong.
-They have a Premier Cru vineyard listed as a Grand Cru, or they have the wrong producer with the wrong vineyard, or, and you just have to sort of know these things.
+There’s this sort of mystery table where you correct a wine list and they have the wrong.
+They have a Premier Cru vineyard listed as a Grand Cru, or they have the wrong producer with the wrong vineyard.
+And you just have to sort of know these things.
 And that was an easy table.
 And then there was the decanting table, which I remember was very challenging, but I passed it.
-And then the champagne table was the table that I ended up not passing, according to the court.
+And then the Champagne table was the table that I ended up not passing, according to the court.
 And it was a table full of people who have never seen me, ever.
 They don’t know me.
 They’ve never seen me work in a restaurant.
-They didn’t like.
 This particular group of people didn’t work in restaurants themselves.
-It’s not like Bobby Stuckey saying you you didn’t do a good job with service.
+It’s not like Bobby Stuckey saying you didn’t do a good job with service.

 Natalie MacLean 00:28:35 Or that you’re not yourself.
 I don’t know how people who don’t know you can say you’re not yourself.

-Natalie MacLean 00:29:41 Again, you handled the the setbacks as motivation.
+Natalie MacLean 00:29:41 Again, you handled the setbacks as motivation.
 So kudos to you, Jordan.
-So let’s get on to your book.
-Of course, smart Mouth and the wine philosophy.
+So let’s get on to your book, Smart Mouth And The Wine Philosophy.
 Now I love this title, Smart Mouth.
 It’s playful and confident.
 How did you come up with that?

 Jordan Salcito 00:29:56 This was a group effort.
-There was this sort of working title and then it was actually the team at ten speed.
-I would love to say I came up with this title, but the second I heard it, I was like, yes, that is that is the title.
-My dad used to call us smart mouths when we were little, and, but I just I think it just sort of encompasses what I hope the spirit of the book is.
+There was this sort of working title and then it was actually the team at Ten Speed.
+I would love to say I came up with this title, but the second I heard it, I was like, yes, that is the title.
+My dad used to call us smart mouths when we were little, but I just I think it just sort of encompasses what I hope the spirit of the book is.

-Natalie MacLean 00:30:18 Yeah.
+Natalie MacLean 00:30:18 Yes.
 Because, you know, and it’s about tasting that involves the mouth.
 What was the working title?

 Jordan Salcito 00:30:23 I don’t remember.
 And whatever I say is not going to be good.

 Natalie MacLean 00:34:05 Yeah.
 That’s true.
 And you mentioned a winemaker in Burgundy.
-When he tastes, he sees shapes and colors.
-Master Sam, you mentioned envisions types of flooring, which I found intriguing.
-Like, what are we talking about?
-Hardwood versus laminate.
-When he tastes wines.
+When he tastes, he sees shapes and colours.
+A Master Somm you mentioned envisions types of flooring, which I found intriguing.
+What are we talking about?
+Hardwood versus laminate when he tastes wines?

 Jordan Salcito 00:34:21 And it’s a she, and I have no idea.
-Yeah, I have no idea.
-I, I like I’m glad I asked her because I, it was like, the weirdest answer I could have possibly ever imagined.
-So I was like, okay, this is going to be good because it’s a good reminder that everyone approaches just even this process differently.
+I have no idea.
+I’m glad I asked her because it was the weirdest answer I could have possibly ever imagined.
+So I was like this is going to be good because it’s a good reminder that everyone approaches just even this process differently.

-Natalie MacLean 00:34:40 Yeah, absolutely.
+Natalie MacLean 00:34:40 Yes, absolutely.
 And then you create a persona based language for wines by comparing them to celebrities, which is a lots of fun.
 Spanish Rioja reminded you of Penelope Cruz.
-Sauvignon Blanc from Sancerre reminded you of Gwyneth Paltrow as Leith and steely, full of resolve.
+Sauvignon Blanc from Sancerre reminded you of Gwyneth Paltrow as leith and steely, full of resolve.
 Were you trying to make wine more relatable, and if so, what comparison might you make today?

 Natalie MacLean 00:41:57 So because you know the structure of the wine, you can back that out into what kind of meal or dish to prepare.
 You also describe a trick for identifying tannins as something readers can try.
 What is that?

-Natalie MacLean 00:42:42 Satin or something really drying out.
+Natalie MacLean 00:42:42 Like cotton batten or something really drying out?

 Jordan Salcito 00:42:45 Yes, exactly, exactly.
-And then versus like a game which will not do that almost at all.
-And so if you do that, you try that with the sort of Gamay and Pinot noir and Cabernet Sauvignon and Merlot and then Cabernet Sauvignon and then Nebbiolo, you’ll you will start to get these reference points where it’s it’s just it’s just very interesting.
+And then versus like a Gamay which will not do that almost at all.
+And so if you do that, you try that with the sort of Gamay and Pinot Noir and Cabernet Sauvignon and Merlot and then Cabernet Sauvignon and then Nebbiolo, you will start to get these reference points where t’s just very interesting.
 I think for me, that was one of those revelatory things where you have to try it a few times so that you understand what you’re looking for in your own sensation.
 But once you have done that, it’s.
 And then another one like that is high alcohol.
 You can smell a glass of wine with your eyes open, and a high alcohol wine will burn your retina.

 Natalie MacLean 00:43:32 Really?
 Okay.
 If it’s close enough, I guess to the glass.

-Jordan Salcito 00:43:46 And and it is sort of wild.
-I have I got to sort of speak with a couple of different groups of people lately for some different conversations.
-And, and we tried that trick and people are always so blown away like, oh my gosh, try that.
+Jordan Salcito 00:43:35 Yes, exactly.
+Smell that with your eyes open.
+But then if you do that with a lower alcohol wine, say a something from, like a Muscadet from the Loire valley and nothing will happen.
+And it is sort of wild.
+I got tospeak with a couple of different groups of people lately for some different conversations.
+And, and we tried that trick and people are always so blown away.
+O my gosh, try that.

 Natalie MacLean 00:44:02 I feel that I’ve got to try both of those.
-And I talked to, Chris from the UK podcast Wine Podcast.
-And for acidity he says swish it around.
-And then he kind of like lets his mouth hang open and how much drool comes out, you know, how acidic is the wine?
+And I talked to, Chris from the UK Wine Podcast.
+And for acidity, he says swish it around.
+And then he kind of lets his mouth hang open and how much drool comes out.
+How acidic is the wine?
 So I love these little tests.
 It really helps make it more concrete, these abstract kinds of concepts.
-You write about Earth flavors and descriptors when tasting wine.
-For someone who’s never tasted forest floor in wine, how do you get them to recognize these flavors?
-That, again, seems so abstract.
-I mean, I know we can go to the forest and smell it, but are there other?
-Any other tricks?
+You write about earth flavours and descriptors when tasting wine.
+For someone who’s never tasted forest floor in wine, how do you get them to recognize these flavours?
+That seems so abstract.
+I mean, I know we can go to the forest and smell it, but are there any other tricks?

-Jordan Salcito 00:46:03 He had a dinner about a year ago with, as he called them, wines.
-You walk by your entire life and think, maybe one day I’ll open those.
-And so it’s just, you know, they’re buried in, yeah, layers of time.
-And so I think there is a smell to that that I associate with older special bottles that are from either cooler vintages that have less sun and less ripeness, or just from cooler regions where sun is more about the Earth versus the sun.
+Jordan Salcito 00:46:03 He had a dinner about a year ago with, as he called them, wines you walk by your entire life and think maybe one day I’ll open those.
+And so it’s just they’re buried in layers of time.
+And so I think there is a smell to that that I associate with older special bottles that are from either cooler vintages that have less sun and less ripeness, or just from cooler regions where sun is more about the earth versus the sun.

 Natalie MacLean 00:47:18 So you make your own organic Italian spritz called Ramona drink.
-Ramona.
-Yes.
-Okay, so you did that, and you you discovered Velcro, which is the neurotoxin.
+So you did that, and you discovered Velcorin, which is the neurotoxin.

 Natalie MacLean 00:51:07 That’s a bigger problem for sure.

-Jordan Salcito 00:51:10 When I look at it that that’s for me, that’s that’s what I believe.
-I don’t know if anyone’s seen the blue zone.
+Jordan Salcito 00:51:10 When I look at it that.
+That’s what I believe.
+I don’t know if anyone’s seen The Blue Zone.

 Natalie MacLean 00:51:17 Where people live to more than 100 years old.
 Yeah, absolutely.
-But back to Velcro.
-Is it harmless?
-Quote unquote, after 48 hours?
-Like, I know you don’t want it in your drink, but.
+But back to Velcorin, is it harmless Quote unquote, after 48 hours?
+I know you don’t want it in your drink…

 Natalie MacLean 00:53:23 Absolutely.
-And and entertaining and, and, you know, in a smart way for sure, because you’ve you’ve woven so many nice dinner party stories and tidbits, even Velcro.
+And entertaining in a smart way for sure, because you’ve woven so many nice dinner party stories and tidbits, even Velcorin.
 And I would bring that up and the lip tasting and all kinds of stuff.
-And where can we find you in the book online.
+And where can we find you and the book online?

 Natalie MacLean 00:53:44 All the bookstores I’m sure.

 Jordan Salcito 00:53:46 Yeah, exactly.
-And then I’m mostly on drink Ramona.
-Com is is our website for Ramona.
+And then I’m mostly on DrinkRamona.com.
+It is our website for Ramona.
 And I’m in there.
-I’m in social media as well.
-So I have Jordan Salcedo.
+I’m on social media as well.
+I have Jordan Salcito.

 Jordan Salcito 00:54:16 Cheers.
 Thank you so much.

 Arvid Rosengren 00:57:34 Exactly.
-Even if they’re different.
-The difference is also marked, whereas the difference in wine can be very subtle.
-You know, sometimes you get a taste like Malbec and that kind of thing.
+Even if they’re different, the difference is also marked whereas the difference in wine can be very subtle.
+You know, sometimes you get Syrah that taste like Malbec and that kind of thing.
 You don’t get that with spirit.
-If it’s a Scotch, it’s very different from a bourbon, and it’s always going to be very difficult for.
+If it’s a Scotch, it’s very different from a Bourbon, and it’s always going to be very different.

-Natalie MacLean 00:57:54 You won’t want to miss next week when we chat with Neil Hall, our a PhD rocket scientist who has just published his first book.
-Great Explications, and he’ll join us from his home in Millville, Oregon to give you a taste of future guests, we’ll have Michael Finnerty on pairing wine and cheese.
-Sarah Heller, Master of Wine on the shape and texture of wine.
-Doctor Charles Knowles, who has just published a bestselling memoir, Why We Drink Too Much and Marisol de la Fuente on the wines of Argentina.
+Natalie MacLean 00:57:54 You won’t want to miss next week when we chat with Neil Hulkower, a PhD rocket scientist who has just published his first book, Great Explications.
+He’ll join us from his home in Millville, Oregon.
+To give you a taste of future guests, we’ll have Michael Finnerty on pairing wine and cheese.
+Sarah Heller, Master of Wine, on the shape and texture of wine.
+Dr. Charles Knowles, who has just published a bestselling memoir, Why We Drink Too Much. and Marisol de la Fuente on the Wines of Argentina.

 Natalie MacLean 00:58:25 Do you have a question for any of our guests?
 Please let me know.
-Do you know someone who would be interested in learning more about the behind the scenes of the restaurant world wine lists, how to taste wine, and so on?
+Do you know someone who would be interested in learning more about the behind the scenes of the restaurant world, wine lists, how to taste wine, and so on?
 Please let them know about the podcast.
 Email or text them now while you’re thinking about it, please.
 It’s easy to find the Unreserved Wine Talk podcast.
-Just tell them to search for that title or my name Natalie MacLean Wine on Apple Podcasts, Spotify, their favorite podcast app, or they can listen to it on my site Natalie MacLean podcast.
-Email me if you have a SIP tip question, or you’d like to win one of three copies of Jordan’s books that I have to give away.
-I’d also love to hear your thoughts on this episode, or if you’ve read my book or are listening to it.
-Natalie at Natalie MacLean dot com.
-In the show notes, you’ll find a link to take a free online food and wine pairing class with me called the five Wine and Food Pairing Mistakes That Can Ruin Your Dinner and How to Fix Them Forever at Natalie MacLean.
+Just tell them to search for that title or my name Natalie MacLean Wine on Apple Podcasts, Spotify, their favourite podcast app, or they can listen to it on my site nataliemaclean.com/podcast.
+Email me if you have a sip, tip, question, or you’d like to win one of three copies of Jordan’s books that I have to give away.
+I’d also love to hear your thoughts on this episode, or if you’ve read my book or are listening to it at [email protected].
+In the show notes, you’ll find a link to take a free online food and wine pairing class with me called The Five Wine and Food Pairing Mistakes That Can Ruin Your Dinner and How to Fix Them Forever at nataliemaclean.com/class.